 What other devices does PlayStation Vue support?

-Once you’ve signed up, you can also access the service on an iPhone, iPad, or Android device with the PlayStation Vue mobile app.
+Once you’ve signed up, you can also access the service on Android and iOS mobile devices and on Amazon Fire HD6 tablets and above.
 Some channels, however, are not available for mobile viewing, and some individual shows might not be available either.

 Google Cast-enabled TV devices such as Chromecast are also supported through the iOS and Android apps, and thankfully, the usual restrictions on mobile viewing do not apply.

-At the moment, there’s no word on support for other platforms, such as Xbox, Apple TV, PC, Mac, or the web.
+At the moment, there’s no word on support for other platforms, such as the Xbox or apps for Windows or MacOS.

 How is this different from cable or satellite TV?